 I have a custom toolbar on my taskbar that houses shortcuts to an audio mute utility as well as a volume setting utility.
 It's wonderful for when you're browsing and don't want to wake the better half with accidental sounds blasting when you land on some silly web page.
 I've used both of these programs on Windows 98 and Windows XP.

-Windows 7 (and maybe Vista) is problematical.
-If you want to get Mute to work in W7 then check this page.
+For Windows after XP you need to run these in compatibility mode.
+Check this page for how to configure them.
 It also details another way to get the same functionality that does work just fine in Vista and W7.

 MUTE and SETVOL are two FREE utilities by Christian Klukas (who used to have a web site but it seems to have slipped away into the Internet Beyond).

 Info and downloads for SETVOL

 By itself, Mute simply turns the system sound on and off.
 If you put it in your Quick Launch toolbar (or any toolbar), it's a faster way to mute or unmute sound than waiting for the volume control to appear when you click the Volume icon in the tray.

 If you add command-line switches, it can do more.
 For example,

 mute.exe on - always mutes.

 If you add the "-delay" switch

 mute.exe on -delay - Mute will stay quietly in memory until you logoff or shutdown Windows; it will then mute the sound at that time.